lelutin/puppet-spamassassin/REFERENCE.md

 Should the Bayesian classifier use hapaxes (words/tokens that occur only once) when classifying?
 This produces significantly better hit-rates, but increases database size by about a factor of 8 to 10.
-Default: true

 Default value: `true`